GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Experiments

 \subsection{Real-World Experiments}

-\textbf{real world setup:} We deployed our approach in real-world experiments using a 7-DOF Franka Emika Panda robot equipped with a claw gripper.
-A computer equipped with an Intel i9-14900K CPU and an NVIDIA RTX 4060 GPU was used to deploy the arm’s low-level controller and our model.
-Two Realsense D435 RGB-D cameras were utilized to provide dual-viewpoint images and point clouds.
-The GPT-4o model for visual registration and LLM for constraint generation were accessed via its API service, while the LLM could be either GPT-4o or the more cost-effective DeepSeek-V3 model.
-The Grounding-DINO and Segment Anything2 models were deployed locally.

-\textbf{Visual registration in real-world scenarios:}During the visual registration stage, we set the threshold for the ICP registration algorithm to 0.02m and selected mask segments with a confidence score higher than 0.99.
-To preprocess the segmented point cloud of objects, we first applied statistical outlier removal using 20 nearest neighbors and a standard deviation ratio of 1.0 to eliminate noise.
-Subsequently, density-based clustering was performed with a neighborhood radius of 0.15 meters and a minimum of 15 points required to form a cluster.

-We placed random objects in a real-world robotic scene to test our visual registration pipeline, as illustrated in Figure X. The left panel shows the 3D Oriented Bounding Boxes (OBBs) of the objects, which are generated based on their masks and point clouds.
-The right panel displays the corresponding geometric primitives generated from the identified object shapes and their 3D OBBs.
-Through the results of hand-eye calibration, these primitives have been transformed into the robot's base coordinate frame, thereby completing the scene perception .

-\textbf{Real world trajectory execuation} For practical implementation in real-world applications, both the input trajectory and the geometry of environmental objects are first normalized to ensure uniformity in the scale of modifications.
-The original trajectory is then downsampled to accelerate the computation of the modification module.
-After the modification is complete, interpolation and inverse normalization are applied to reconstruct the trajectory for execution.
-Once this final path is obtained, the user can employ any suitable inverse kinematics algorithm to compute the corresponding joint-space trajectories for the robot.
+Experiments were conducted on a 7-DOF Franka Robot equipped with a parallel gripper.
+The control system ran on an Intel i9-14900K CPU and NVIDIA RTX 4060 GPU.
+Dual Intel RealSense D435 RGB-D cameras captured stereo views of the workspace, providing dense point clouds.
+For semantic grounding and instruction interpretation, we used a GPT-4-based vision-language model via API, along with either GPT-4 (or the lighter DeepSeek-V3, when indicated) as the LLM.
+Object segmentation was performed locally using Grounding DINO and Segment Anything 2(SAM2).

+In each trial, randomly placed household objects were registered into 3D geometric primitives via \methodname’s automated vision module, Fig~\ref{geo_spot}.
+It first segments the scene using the vision models and then performs point-cloud registration to fit primitive shapes to the objects.
+To ensure consistency, we set a strict threshold of 0.02 m for the ICP alignment algorithm’s convergence, and we only consider segmented object masks with a confidence score above 99\%.
+The raw point clouds are further refined by removing outliers (20-neighbor statistical threshold, 1.0 standard deviation cutoff), and DBSCAN clustering (radius 0.15 m, minimum 15 points).
+Each cluster was fitted to a primitive shape (e.g., plane, cylinder, cuboid) based on a GPT-inferred primitive-based category, and mapped to the robot's base coordinate frame.